svgen83/book_parser/README_ENG.md

 The program is launched from the command line.
 To run the program with the `cd` command, you first need to navigate to the folder containing the `main.py` file.
 After that, on the command line, write:
 ```
-python main.py 10, 20, 5
+python main.py 10, 20
 ```
-In this case, the numbers `10, 20, 5` can be any other integers.
-They indicate, respectively, the first and last position of downloaded books, as well as the total number of books.
+In this case, the numbers `10, 20` can be any other integers.
+They indicate, respectively, the first and last position (id) of downloaded books.
-It should be noted that books, if any, will be downloaded randomly.
-It must be remembered that the second number must be greater than the first, and the latter must not exceed their difference :).
+It must be remembered that the second number must be greater than the first.

 ## Project Goals